catenax-eV/catenax-ev.github.io/docs/standards/CX-0136-UseCasePCF/CX-0136-UseCasePCF.md

 > **Note**
 Not needed for PCF as the BPN is known by the application.

-##### 2.1.2.5 Registration of the Digital Twin and the PCF Submodel in the Digital Twin Registry
+##### 2.1.2.5 Registration of the Digital Twin and the PCF Exchange Endpoint in the Digital Twin Registry

 The PCF use case utilizes Asset Administration Shell (AAS) logic and Material Twins.
 Therefore Digital Twins SHOULD be registered in the decentralized Digital Twin Registry (DTR).
 In order to lookup the twin ID, the data provider MUST register the twins with the specificAssetIds ``manufacturerPartId`` and ``digitalTwinType=PartType``.
+In addition, further specificAssetIds as described in CX-0126 SHOULD be added to the Digital Twin.

 > **Note**
 > The following JSON snippet only illustrates which specificAssetIds have to be used.
 It *cannot* be used as a copy paste template for twin creation!
 When setting up a digital twin the data provider has to ensure that these entries are visible to all consumers he wants to address by using the corresponding security mechanisms provided with the digital twin registry.